 Is there also an immersive storyline and experience to this hunt, like other similar puzzle games and hunts?
 What is the theme?

 Yes!
-There is a storyline and theme to this hunt, and teams will assume the roles of the main characters to help solve the puzzles and hunt mystery.
-But in the style of the MIT Mystery Hunt, you will only be given the teaser for the theme now to keep the suspense!
+There is a storyline and theme to this hunt, and teams will assume the roles of the main characters as they help solve the puzzles.
+But in the style of the MIT Mystery Hunt, you will only be given the teaser for the theme before the hunt to keep the suspense!
 More clues will be shared with registered teams in our communications.
 Feel free to speculate about theories on the theme leading up to the hunt!
 The detailed storyline will only be revealed during the hunt kick-off at the start of the event.

 Why are there also non-puzzle elements such as thematic dressing-up/role-play and in-hunt events?